 - Stay in the shade.
 This is particularly important when the sun is at its strongest – usually around midday.
 And if you can, postpone activities or avoid using heavy equipment when temperatures are high.

-- Wear appropriate clothing.Choose clothing that is made of thinner, lighter materials to help the body stay cool.
+- Wear appropriate clothing.Choose clothing that is made of thinner, lighter materials to help your body stay cool.

-- Know the signs and symptoms.Being aware of the symptoms of heatstroke and taking action quickly can be lifesaving.
+- Know the signs and symptoms.Being aware of the symptoms of heat stroke and acting quickly can be lifesaving.